MLK, Jr. Station

 - Ticket Vending Machines

 - Free Parking Available at the adjacent J.B.
-Jackson, Jr. Transit Center (200 spaces, no overnight parking)
+Jackson, Jr. Transit Center (200 spaces, overnight or long-term parking is at the discretion of the customer.
+DART assumes no responsibility for vehicles left overnight.)

 - Public Art